Stacked-Org/stacked-docs/docs/basics-in-depth/services.md

 In the code above we can see that "the work being done" is all done by the `HomeViewModel`.
 This means the `HomeViewModel` has the responsibility to structure and make the http request (#1), check that it was successful (#2) and deserialise the response into a list of Artists (#3, #4, #5).
 This is quite common in Flutter, in fact, in most cases you are taught to do this in your `initState` function 🤯🤯, which if you're on this page.
 I beg you to never do.

 This is where the Facade Service comes in.
 The `HomeViewModel` like all other viewmodels is there to manage App State Logic and maintain the View state.
 It should not be doing the actual work mentioned above.
-To fix this, we introcude a service that wraps all this for us.
+To fix this, we introduce a service that wraps all this for us.
 This is what we want it to look like in our mental model.

 ![Stacked architecture breakdown that shows what code does the actual work](../../static/img/tutorial/services-who-does-the-work.png)